njthanhtrang/9.-Node.js-Challenge-Professional-README-Generator/README.md

 # 9.-Node.js-Challenge-Professional-README-Generator

 # Purpose
 Using the command line interface, this application dynamically generates a professional README.md file for open source projects on GitHub, allowing project creators to devote more time to working on their projects.
-User's input is captured using Node Package Manager's Inquirer package.
+User's input is generated and captured using Node Package Manager's Inquirer package.

 This application specifically prompts for information about the application repository through a series of questions and generates a README.md with the Title, Description, Table of Contents, Installation instructions, Usage, License, Contributing, Tests and Questions sections.

+In the future, this project may be improved for editability.

 # Built With
 * JavaScript